Employment Issues Section:

 According to the UPM/MCCD Contract, the “bargaining unit” shall include:

-If you have problems with your paycheck, please contact Human Resources:
+If you have problems with your paycheck, please contact the appropriate person in Fiscal Services.

-Contracts will be mailed to you from Human Resources (AC 124).
+Contracts will be mailed to you from Human Resources.
 Please read carefully, then sign your contract and return it promptly to Human Resources, so there will be no delay in issuing your paycheck.
 If you have any questions regarding your contract assignment, please contact your Department Chair.

 PaychecksPart time credit and noncredit ESL instructors and librarians will receive 5 equal monthly payments based on their semester units/salary.
 The first payment of each semester shall be no later than the 10th working day of the month following the first month in which your assignment takes place.
 All subsequent payments shall be made on the last day of each month.
 Counselors are usually paid in six equal payments on the last day of each month of counseling.
 Paychecks are available by direct deposit to your bank for end-of-month paychecks, or placed in your campus mailbox, or mailed directly to your home address.